 Summer tires provide traction in both wet and dry conditions, and are not intended to be driven in snow or on ice.
 If your vehicle is equipped with summer tires, be aware these tires are not designed for winter or cold driving conditions.
-For more information, contact a authorized dealer.
+Install winter tires on your vehicle when ambient temperatures are less than 40°F (5°C) or if roads are covered with ice or snow.
+For more information, contact an authorized dealer.

 Summer tires do not contain the all season designation or mountain/snowflake symbol on the tire sidewall.
 Use summer tires only in sets of four; failure to do so may adversely affect the safety and handling of your vehicle.